 Getting access to your money when travelling can be tricky and you'll find that it can come with unwelcome, additional charges.
-Foreign cash machines will usually request a fee and although initially, it may not seem like a large amount, when you tally up all of your transactions you could lose a lot of money without realising it.
+Foreign cash machines will usually request a fee, and although initially it may not seem like a large amount, when you tally up all of your transactions you could lose a lot of money without realising it.
 If you're a parent of a child under the age of 18 that is travelling, this process becomes even more tricky.
 It's not recommended to carry large amounts of cash and credit/debit cards aren't an option.
-This is where travel money cards can be a really good fit.
+This is where travel money cards can be a great alternative.

 How does a travel money card work?

 A money card works similar to a debit card, without the same bank rules and regulations.
 They are amazingly simple to use, all you have to do is to make sure you remember to load it up with funds before your trip.
 Some providers will allow you to do this instantly via a website or App.
 Travel money cards are great for under 18's and can be used all over the world for things like:

 - Making purchases in shops or restaurants